 The growth journey of companies can be described using the metaphor of human development, beginning with a start-up as an infant and the mature company as an adult.
 In between those two points, there’s an adolescent who’s growing fast and aspires to be an adult but is still learning what that really involves.
-Likewise, an early-stage company will go through a phase of their lifecycle where they start to grow quickly, have more complex and demanding needs, but still demonstrate many of the behaviors of a startup.
+Likewise, an early-stage company will go through a phase of its lifecycle where they start to grow quickly and have more complex and demanding needs, but still demonstrate many of the behaviors of a startup.

 The Adolescent Companies